 Counseling inmates and detainees in a jail, including both survivors and perpetrators of community violence, domestic violence, and sexual assault

 Social work is focused not on blame or punishment, but on reaching better outcomes by reducing risk of future harm and by connecting people with resources and support.
-This approach is very much the one I use in my work in the effective altruism community.
+Sky sees her work as an interpreter and educator in the same way.
+This approach is very much the one we use in our work in the effective altruism community.

-If you contact me about a problem you’ve experienced or a concern you have, I will keep it as confidential as you wish.
+If you contact one of us about a problem you’ve experienced or a concern you have, we will keep it as confidential as you wish.
 Here are some possibilities:

 You just want to vent or discuss your concern, and do not want the information to go any further

-You are ok with me discussing an anonymized version of your concern with certain other people with your permission
+You are ok with one of us discussing an anonymized version of your concern with certain other people with your permission

 You would like to be put in touch with other people who have experienced a similar problem (with their permission)

-You would like me to let others know about the situation, for example the organizers of a local group where you experienced a problem
+You would like one of us to let others know about the situation, for example the organizers of a local group where you experienced a problem

 You would like someone to speak to the person who caused a problem about their behavior

 The time and stress involved in a public discussion of one’s personal experience mean that often people do not want to publicly discuss problems they have experienced.
-I understand this, and I don’t pressure anyone to share information any more widely than they want to.
+We understand this, and we don’t pressure anyone to share information any more widely than they want to.

-If I thought someone were in physical danger, I would act to reduce that danger.
+If we thought someone were in physical danger, we would act to reduce that danger.
 That might include breaking confidentiality.
 For example, if you tell me you're planning to physically hurt someone, I would warn them.

-Because of the rules for social workers in my area, the only time I have a legal obligation to contact the authorities is if you bring me a concern specifically in my role as a social worker (“Julia, I’m telling you this because you’re a social worker”) AND if the concern is about
+Because of the rules for social workers where I live, the only time I have a legal obligation to contact the authorities is if you bring me a concern specifically in my role as a social worker (“Julia, I’m telling you this because you’re a social worker”) AND if the concern is about

 A child under 18 who is being abused or neglected